LiuJiaxin-1/HitchLearning/README.md

 - **Real-Time Adaptation:** By focusing on each specific inference image, HitchLearning adapts in real-time to its unique characteristics, offering a significant improvement in model performance.
 - **Efficient and Effective:** This paradigm improves model performance in a 'free-lunch' manner, as it requires no additional data other than the single inference image for optimization.
 - **Extensive Evaluation:** HitchLearning has been rigorously tested across three different tasks - denoising, deblurring, and super-resolution.
 It has shown remarkable results in both supervised and unsupervised models across four diverse datasets.
-HitchLearning will become the third eye of researchers, helping to observe objects in a large field of view, and assisting the discovery of strong gravitational lenses by the <a href="https://www.lsst.org/science/transient-optical-sky">LSST project</a>.

 ## Architecture
 <div align="center">